-Some of the general rules seem intuitive but should still be mentioned.
+Some of the general rules seem intuitive, but should still mention them.

-There is a big difference in the rate at which emails are opened to the rate that people reply to them.
+There is a big difference between the rate at which emails are opened and the rate that people reply to them.
 And the time of sending is crucial to whether you will receive an answer or not.

 In fact, your audience will open 66% of received emails on any day but won’t respond to more than 40%.
 Out of those, 30% will be responded to that day and the rest at a later date.Up to 53% of all emails are opened during office hours and 47% during the rest of the day.
 Click To Tweet